 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own.

 Classic Gingerbread Men Cookies are so perfect for the holidays!
-This gingerbread cookie dough holds up for perfectly for gingerbread cutout cookies or can be baked longer to create gingerbread men cookie ornaments for the Christmas Tree!
+This gingerbread cookie dough holds up perfectly for gingerbread cutout cookies or can be baked longer to create gingerbread men cookie ornaments for the Christmas Tree!

 Want recipes delivered right to your inbox?
 Sign up here!
 Sometimes I even send out free e-cookbooks too!